Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 ABOUT ART ON THE PARKWAY

-Open Call for Art on the Parkway, co-organized by the Association for Public Art (aPA) and the Parkway Council, in partnership with Philadelphia Parks & Recreation (PPR), invites artists, designers, and other creatives to propose a temporary public art installation in Maja Park on Philadelphia’s Benjamin Franklin Parkway as part of The Oval annual summer festival.
-Proposals are asked to explore the ways in which art can help create and define a sense of place.
+Art on the Parkway is a juried open call organized by the Association for Public Art (aPA) in partnership with the Parkway Council and Philadelphia Parks & Recreation (PPR).
+It invites artists, designers, and other creatives to propose a temporary public art installation in Maja Park on Philadelphia’s Benjamin Franklin Parkway.
+This year’s project will be commissioned in recognition of the 250th anniversary of the Declaration of Independence and America’s Semiquincentennial celebrations that will take place in Philadelphia during the summer of 2026.

 Maja Park.
 Photo courtesy Parkway Council.

-The selected proposal recipient will receive an all-inclusive award of $15,000.
+The selected proposal will receive an all-inclusive commission award of $20,000.

-For more information, read Open Call for Art on the Parkway FAQs and explore the conceptual master plan for the Parkway’s future.
+For more specific information, read the Art on the Parkway FAQs.
 If your question is still not answered, email opencall@associationforpublicart.org.

-Co-organized by the Association for Public Art (aPA) and the Parkway Council, in partnership with Philadelphia Parks & Recreation (PPR) and AIR Communities and Park Towne Place
+Organized by the Association for Public Art (aPA), in partnership with the Parkway Council and Philadelphia Parks & Recreation (PPR).

 About Association for Public Art